Так почему же, когда я использую void в объявлении метода конструктора, статическое поле класса больше не изменяется?

 Ответ 3

-Using void in the constructor by definition leads it to not longer be the constructor.
 The constructor specifically has no return type.
 While void doesn't return a value in the strictest sense of the word, it is still considered a return type.

 In the second example (where you use the void), you would have to do h.class1() for the method to get called because it is no longer the constructor.
 Or you could just remove the void.